Emanuel Czuber: Biography

 He graduated from a German secondary school (Realschule) in 1869 and continued his studies at the German Technical University in Prague, where he played an active part in the Association for Free Lectures on Mathematics - a student association and the predecessor of the Union of Czech Mathematicians and Physicists.
 From 1872 to 1874, while he was still a student, he acted as an assistant to Karel Koristka.
 He submitted his habilitation thesis on practical geometry (geodesy) to the Technical University at Prague in 1876 and obtained the right to lecture.
 From 1875 to 1886 he taught at the Second German Realschule in Prague.
 He married Adalberta Willigh in 1878 and had a daughter Berta, born in 1879, a son Emanuel, a second son, Erich, and a second daughter, Elisabet, born in 1884.
-His daughter, Berta, later made a morganatic marriage with Archduke Ferdinand Karl of Austria, brother of Franz Ferdinand whose assassination in Sarajevo started WWI.
+Berta later made a morganatic marriage with Archduke Ferdinand Karl of Austria, brother of Archduke Franz Ferdinand, whose assassination in Sarajevo led to the outbreak of World War I.

 Czuber was appointed as an ordinary professor (equivalent to today's full professor) at the German Technical University in Brno in 1886.
 In the academic year 1890-91 he was a Rector of the university.
 After the end of the academic year 1890-91 he took up an appointment as an ordinary professor at the Technical University in Vienna.
 The position became vacant when Anton Winckler applied for retirement and, although Czuber was not the first choice to fill the chair, other people who were put forward such as Moriz Allé and then Emil Weyr were not interested in accepting it.
-Czuber was Rector in the academic year 1894-95 and continued to hold the position of professor at the Technical University of Vienna up to 1921 when he finally retired.
+Czuber was Rector in the academic year 1894-95 and continued to hold the position of professor at the Technical University of Vienna until 1921, when he finally retired.